ddw2AIGROUP2CQUPT/PA-LLaVA/README.md

 ## Model

-The weights for PLIP and the weights for both the domain alignment and instruction fine-tuning phases of PA-LLaVA are disclosed in the HuggingFace.[ddw2openface/PA-LLaVA · Hugging Face](https://huggingface.co/ddw2openface/PA-LLaVA)
+The weights for PLIP and the weights for both the domain alignment and instruction fine-tuning phases of PA-LLaVA are disclosed in the HuggingFace.

 ## Data
 ![image](https://github.com/ddw2AIGROUP2CQUPT/PA-LLaVA/blob/main/DataCleanProcess.png)

 ### Step 1 Download the public datasets.
-Here we only provide the download link for the public dataset and expose the image id index of our cleaned dataset on HuggIngface.[ddw2openface/PA-LLaVA · Hugging Face](https://huggingface.co/ddw2openface/PA-LLaVA)
+Here we only provide the download link for the public dataset and expose the image id index of our cleaned dataset on HuggIngface.
 #### Domain Alignment Stage

 PubMedVision-Alignment: [FreedomIntelligence/PubMedVision · Datasets at Hugging Face](https://huggingface.co/datasets/FreedomIntelligence/PubMedVision)